christophernhill/eddy_detect/README.md

 This exact same thing is done in test.py, and was verified to work.

+Also, you will need to change the 'offline' filepath located in /bilinear/generate_phases.py.
+This gives the location to a folder that should contain the raw ECCO data flies of interest.

+The script expects the folder to have 3 subfolders: ETAN, UVELMASS, and VVELMASS.
+ETAN should hold the sea surface height data, and the other two should have the velocity data (2D).

+The files in each should be formatted according to "day.<10 digit day code>.data".
+Ex:
+"day.0000253155.data".

 ## The Pipeline
 1. Uses Oliver's interpolation scripts (/bilinear) to convert the ECCO datasets from their original cube-sphere format to a rectangular grid